Bayu-Undan, Timor Sea, Australia

 The second phase of Bayu-Undan's development, the gas phase, began production in February 2006, and cost $1.5bn.
 This involved the extraction of lean gas from the reservoir and transportation to Darwin, on Australia's northern coast, via a 500km, 26in pipeline, where it is liquefied at a single-train processing plant at Wickham Point, then shipped as LNG to customers Tokyo Electric Power Company and Tokyo Gas in Japan.

-It has a production capacity of 3.24 million tonnes per year, and ConocoPhillips has entered agreements with the two companies to supply three million tonnes of Bayu-Undan LNG per year over 17 years.
+It has a production capacity of 3.24 million tonnes a year, and ConocoPhillips has entered agreements with the two companies to supply three million tonnes of Bayu-Undan LNG a year over 17 years.

 The field is producing from ten production wells.
 Four gas injection wells and two water injection wells have also been drilled.